infu/neutron/apps/kernel/README.md

 It opens dialogs in which users can allow or deny certain things like an app frontend requesting a call to be signed and allowed.

+Stores all assets and serves them thru http

 ## Install

+Note: This installation process may not work, because things constantly change.

 You should first go to /app/hello and run `npm run package` the scripts that follow are trying to install its binary

+Upgrades need to go thru another canister.
+It will handle a few tasks such as recovery, upgrades, verification, starting and stopping.
+The canister is located at support/upgrader and once deployed its id needs to be placed inside backend/main.mo

 ```
 npm install